 The first: write

 Do it each and every day, not only when inspiration strikes.
 Write for yourself, your diary or that bin icon on your desktop, don’t necessarily write for your blog exclusively.
 The purpose of this is to create a certain set of habits and procedures to help you with preparing your texts.
-We’ll touch more on those later in the article but as a foreword let me tell you this: writing is a skill that – if left untended – chips and fades away.
+We’ll touch more on said procedures later in the article but as a foreword let me tell you this: writing is a skill that – if left untended – chips and fades away.
 Write for your personal stash because quite frankly – not all of your texts will be good enough.
 You are, of course, free to publish the ones you feel are solid, but remember that publishing everything you write isn’t the best idea.

 The second: the persona

-Be mindful of who you’re writing for and adapt your text, vocabulary and arguments to what you know.
+Be mindful of who you’re writing for and adapt your text, vocabulary, and arguments to what you know.
 You’ll find many great persona-building tools on the web, I highly recommend the following:

 How to use your persona?
 In your texts, remember to refer to what people already know – you’ll gain extra credibility!
 If you’re writing for bodybuilders in the LA area throw in some flavor text like “I’m sure you’ve hit Santa Monica to flex those muscles and work your daily set” It will make the text more relatable and your readers will feel it’s written especially for them.
 A persona influences what and how you write – your style, vocabulary, jokes and of course, topics!
 (If you’re writing a blog for fitness aficionados in the Chicago area, it’s generally a bad idea to glorify that deep dish pizza you ate at Bartoli’s last night).